Axinom/public-test-vectors/README.md

 Widevine license server URL: https://drm-widevine-licensing.axtest.net/AcquireLicense

+Clear Key license server URL: https://drm-clearkey-testvectors.axtest.net/AcquireLicense

 The license server will provide nonpersistent licenses for the relevant keys upon each license request.
-To receive a license, you must add the HTTP header `X-AxDRM-Message` to the license request, with the value being a constant unique to each test vector.
+To receive a PlayReady or Widevine license, you must add the HTTP header `X-AxDRM-Message` to the license request, with the value being a constant unique to each test vector.
+This HTTP header is not required in order to receive Clear Key licenses.

 Example of license request:

     POST https://drm-widevine-licensing.axtest.net/AcquireLicense HTTP/1.1
     Host: drm-widevine-licensing.axtest.net
     X-AxDRM-Message: eyJ0eX...

+# W3C Clear Key compatibility

+Clear Key variants of all the encrypted test vectors are provided separately and do not signal any other DRM system.
+This is because DASH-IF Interoperability Points forbid the mixed use of DRM systems and the Clear Key mechanism.

 # Customization of DRM behavior